xmarva/xmarva.github.io/_pages/about.md

 Hey there, welcome to my website!

-I'm an 👩‍💻**AI Engineer & Researcher** working with **Language Processing** and **Computer Vision**.
+I'm an 👩‍💻**ML Engineer & Researcher** working with \

-I’m studying **Cognitive Science** and am deeply interested in:\
 \
-&nbsp;&nbsp;&nbsp;&nbsp;🤔 Philosophy of Mind \
-&nbsp;&nbsp;&nbsp;&nbsp;👩‍🔬 Neurobiology \
-&nbsp;&nbsp;&nbsp;&nbsp;🧠 Bayesian Brain

-I can train models to generalize your data and generate new ones to solve practical tasks.
-But what kind of AI engineer doesn’t dream of solving the mystery of consciousness and contributing to the creation of strong AI?
+&nbsp;&nbsp;&nbsp;&nbsp; 💬 Natural Language Processing \
+&nbsp;&nbsp;&nbsp;&nbsp; 👀 Computer Vision \
+&nbsp;&nbsp;&nbsp;&nbsp; 🚀 Generative Models

+I’m also interested in **Cognitive Science** and **Philosophy of Mind**.

 What I love is creating ✨*beautiful*✨ solutions — clean code, creative ideas, efficient models, and solid results.

 It would be very bold to claim I always succeed.
 Sometimes it’s a bit messy (who hasn’t been there?), but I’m always chasing that ideal.

+So, can develop and train models to generalize your data and generate new ones to solve practical tasks.
+But who in AI doesn't secretly hope to solve the problem of consciousness and play a part in creating strong AI?

-In my free time, I enjoy being in nature, hiking, running, cooking food, listening to music.
-My favorite bands are King Crimson, Clutch and Swans.
-I believe that good work-life balance and happiness is key to productive thinking.
+Outside of work I enjoy nature, hiking, staying active, cooking, learning languages, and exploring mindfulness through therapy.
+Good work-life balance and happiness is key to productive thinking.

 Also, salmon nigiri might just be the peak of human existence 🍣.